HakkouHQ/Nichijou/README.md

 # Nichijou 日常
 Default theme for Genkan

+> Nichijou is already included in all Genkan installations.
+This repository contains the original code of Nichijou before Genkan was publish and will probably not work on any versions of Genkan that was licensed under GPL-3.

 ## Use as a template
 You can use this repository as the base of a brand new theme you wish to create.
 See that shiny green button labeled, "Use this template"?
 Click that and you're good to go!